-[2] The fulness of the cup, running over, has a double signification and in both respects it tion.
+(4) The fulness of the cup, running over, has a double signification.
 It is a cup of joy and a cup of sorrow, and in both respects it overflows.
 He who would partake of the joys of the Lord must also partake of his cup of suffering; we must suffer with him if we would reign with him.
-But we count the sufferings of this present time as not worthy to be compared with the glories that shall be revealed in us, and hence we are enabled to rejoice in tribulation, so that as the tribulations will overflow the rejoicing likewise overflows, and with the Apostle we can say, Rejoice, and again I say rejoice!
+But we count the sufferings of this present time as not worthy to be compared with the glories that shall be revealed in us, and hence we are enabled to rejoice in tribulation, so that as the tribulations will overflow the rejoicing likewise overflows, and with the Apostle we can say Rejoice and again I say rejoice!